-Hubbard Valley Park is a 2.3 mile moderately trafficked loop trail located near Seville, OH that features a lake and is good for all skill levels.
+Hubbard Valley Park is a 2.3 mile moderately trafficked loop trail located near Seville, Ohio that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible from January until January.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash